akka/akka-persistence-jdbc/README.md

     </repository>

 ## What's new?

+### 1.1.3
+ - ScalikeJDBC 2.2.4 -> 2.2.5
+ - Fixed: 'OutOfMemory error when recovering with a large number of snapshots #17'

 ### 1.1.2
  - Initial support for a pluggable serialization architecture.
 Out of the box the plugin uses the